 BumperSuperstore.com - Lift Kits

 There are tons of reasons why people customize their ride high with suspension lift kits.
-If your the guy that has traveled to Moab more times than McDonalds has cooked fries than you probably don't have much left to learn about suspension.
+If you’re the guy that has traveled to Moab more times than McDonalds has cooked fries then you probably don't have much left to learn about suspension or leveling.
 On the other hand, if you want to learn a thing or two about lift kits then we are here to help.

 More About Lift Kits